ASSERT-KTH/nano-agent/README.md

 These make agents more *capable*, but also more *opaque*.
 They're hard to analyze, and thus hard to adopt to generate rollout training data.

-`nano‑codex` takes the opposite stance:
+`nano‑agent` takes the opposite stance:
 Inspired by [**The Bitter Lesson**](http://www.incompleteideas.net/IncIdeas/BitterLesson.html), we believe that long-term performance comes not from human intuition, but from **letting models learn their own strategies** — even if they start out worse.
-That’s what `nano‑codex` tries to provide.
+That's what `nano‑agent` tries to provide.

 ---